mateuszlampert/Search-Engine/report.md

 # 2. Dataset

 The dataset used for the search engine contains of about <b>50 000</b> articles crawled from <a href="https://www.wikipedia.org/">Wikipedia</a>.
 For crawling I used ready-made python library <a href="https://pypi.org/project/wikipedia/">wikipedia</a> with a custom crawler running on multiple threads.
 The crawler is located in file <b>crawler.ipynb</b>.
 All the articles were crawled in <b>simple english</b> version.
 Due to some computational limitations (more details in <b>section 4</b>), after filtering out some tokens, it resulted in final dictionary with about <b>50 000</b> tokens.
 The proccess of crawling took approximately about 13 hours.
-Initially, the dataset was meant to focus on focus on broadly understood culture and entertainment, however, finally the dataset contains full range of topics.
+Initially, the dataset was meant to focus on broadly understood culture and entertainment, however, finally the dataset contains full range of topics.

 # 3. Data preprocessing